mixxxdj/mixxx/source/glossary.rst

    BPM
      Beats per minute (BPM) is used as a measure of tempo in music.
      If you tap your foot to music you are following the “beat”.
      If you count how many taps you do in a minute you have calculated the BPM.

    Beatmatching
      A mixing technique used to establish a similar tempo with two or more tracks, making them sound like just one track.

+   MIDI Controller
+     An external hardware device, usually connected to your computer via USB, that allows you to control audio applications.
+Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a keyboard.

+   Vinyl Control
+     A method of controlling DJ applications which simulates the traditional DJing paradigm of two turntables.
+Using special vinyl records called "timecode records", the DJ application analyzes the timecode signal and simulates the sound and feel of having your music collection on vinyl.